shaggyrec/php-code-style-checker/README.md

 #### One and only one of --src or --diff must be specified.

 - --src                 Path to a file or a directory with files to check
-- --diff                Check git diff of current brunch and merge-base
+- --diff                Branch for git diff with merge-base

 ### Optional: